 What causes endometriosis?

 There have been several theories over the years.
-One theory was that some cells from the womb (uterus) lining (the endometrium) get outside the uterus into the pelvic area.
+The lining of the womb (uterus) is called the endometrium.
+One theory was that some cells from the endometrium get outside the uterus into the pelvic area.
 They get there by spilling backwards along the Fallopian tubes when you have a period.

 Patches of endometriosis tend to be 'sticky' and may join organs to each other.
 The medical term for this is adhesions.
 For example, the bladder or bowel may 'stick' to the uterus.
 Large patches of endometriosis may form into cysts which bleed each month when you have a period.
-The cysts can fill with dark blood; this is known as 'chocolate cysts'.
+The cysts can fill with dark blood and are known as 'chocolate cysts'.

 What are the symptoms of endometriosis?